g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 export default PullToRefresh;
 ```
 We use the `pullToRefresh` component React Hooks to implement the pull-to-refresh technique.
 In addition to tracking the starting and current positions of touch, it effectively manages different states like pulling and refreshing.
-When someone touches their screen, the touch-start handler (`handleTouchStart`) keeps track of where this action started while at the same time indicating that we are pulling.
+When someone touches their screen, the touch-start handler (`handleTouchStart`) keeps track of where this action started while indicating that we are pulling.
 The position of the current touch is updated by the function called `handleTouchMove`; otherwise, if handled incorrectly could prevent any meaningful continue being provided from the user’s end once `handleTouchEnd` executes its logic to determine whether refresh should happen or not based on a `50px` drop threshold value.
-A refresh will occur when user moves down their finger below a certain height – more than 50 pixels in fact.
-In turn, useEffect hook invokes the `onRefresh` function on every refresh event whereupon resetting back refreshing state automatically after that has been done too.
+A refresh will occur when the user moves down their finger below a certain height – more than 50 pixels.
+In turn, useEffect hook invokes the `onRefresh` function on every refresh event whereupon resetting back the refreshing state automatically after that has been done too.
 There is a pull-to-refresh message with the content of its wrapped children. `PullToRefresh` is styled using some Tailwind CSS.

 Output:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_da22ed63a91ba2defa4ce5e04badb4e6.gif)

-We can now see the difference between the output above and the one before styling with Tailwind CSS with the spinner much better and there is a 'waiting' message assuring the user that the page is being refreshed.
+The spinner is much better and there is a 'waiting' message assuring the user that the page is being refreshed.
 But there is still more work for us to do on the application for example,  we will insert the pull-to-refresh feature into the core application and we still need to include simple data on the application (a numbered list from 1-0) and then when refreshed it displays the list up to 49.
 All of these will be done in the next sections.

 ## Integrating the Pull-to-Refresh Component